coffeedoc/codo/README.md

 Then generate the documentation with the `codo` command line tool.
 You can browse some generated Codo documentation on [CoffeeDoc.info](http://coffeedoc.info) to get a feeling how you can navigate in various ways through your code layers.

-In the `Example` namespace you'll find some classes and mixins that makes absolutely no sense, its purpose is only to show the many features Code offers.
+In the `Example` namespace you'll find some classes and mixins that makes absolutely no sense, its purpose is only to show the many features Codo offers.

 ## Installation